adonespitogo/remove-if-env/README.md

 ```

-## Creating the `removeIfEnv` file
+## Creating the `remove-if-env.ts` file

-The `removeIfEnv` file is used for your local typescript completion only and to make sure the codes inside the if statement can execute locally.
-To do this, we have to create the file `./remove-if-env.ts` which contains placeholder values for the `process.env.*` properties:
+The `remove-if-env.ts` file is used for your local typescript completion only and to make sure the codes inside the if statement can execute locally.
+To do this, we have to create this file which contains placeholder values for the `process.env.*` properties:

 `./remove-if-env.ts`